derekmorash/New-Portfolio/_posts/2016-03-07-angular-twtter-clone.md

 categories: work
 tags:       javascript angular firebase
 ---
 Okay so maybe not EXACTLY a twitter clone but that's not the point.
-I wanted to build a quick app and some sort of twitter/text based posting app is what came to mind
+I wanted to build a quick app and some sort of twitter/text based posting app is what came to mind.
+You can demo the project here, or view the code on github [here](https://github.com/derekmorash/AngularTwitter).

 ## Starting point
 I love gulp, I use it for everything and this was no exception.
 My gulp process compiles my SASS, and I also use it to concatenate my javascript files into one so I only had to have one script tag to import the code I wrote.
 This isn't necessary the best way to do things when debugging because error messages only point to one file instead of pointing to the specific file where the error occurred, but this was a small project just for some experience so I could live with it.

-### It has to look nice
+I also wanted to make it look nice with a clean and simple design.
 I started by creating basic styles to give everything I might need a similar look and feel, like how I designed the buttons and input forms.
 For the styles I used SASS with the Bourbon and Neat mixin libraries just to make things quick and easy.
 I used the same SASS architecture for this project that I described in my last post, [here]({% post_url 2016-02-23-css-architecture-and-semantics %}).

 ### Angular Templates
 I created a basic HTML document to structure the application and to layout the components I was going to use.
 Things like the login/register forms and the nav bar.
 I then broke these components up into their own view template files.
 I used a ng-include directive to pull in the nav.html template since it is a constant on each page.
 Next I have a main element with a ng-view that the main components of the app will be loaded into depending on the page the user is on.